mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 layout: layout.pug
 beta: false
 navigationTitle: Configure an Azure Provider
+menuWeight: 3
 title: Azure Infrastructure Provider with Static Credentials
 excerpt: Configuring an Azure Infrastructure Provider
 ---

 ### Configuring an Azure infrastructure provider

-Before you configure an Azure Infrastructure Provider you must [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
+Before you configure an Azure Infrastructure Provider you must [install the Azure CLI][azure-cli].

 #### Create a new set of credentials using CLI commands